greiginsydney/captureKNX/docs/advanced-applications.md

 ## 'Plug and play' - bake the Wi-Fi credentials into the Pi

-The knxLogger becomes an even more useful tool if you pre-configure it for 'plug and play' operation.
+The captureKNX becomes an even more useful tool if you pre-configure it for 'plug and play' operation.
 You can automatically add the Wi-Fi credentials when you format the memory card, which can be a real time-saver.

 This somewhat hidden menu in the Raspberry Pi Imager software is accessed with control-shift-x: